Optimal Control For Anti-Abeta Treatment in Alzheimer's Disease using a Reaction-Diffusion Model: Abstract

 \section{Abstract}

-Alzheimer’s disease is a progressive neurodegenerative disorder that significantly impairs patient survival and quality of life.
-While current pharmacological treatments aim to slow disease progression, they remain insufficient in halting cognitive decline.
-Mathematical modeling has emerged as a powerful tool for understanding the dynamics of AD and optimizing treatment strategies.
-However, most existing models focus on temporal dynamics using ordinary differential equation-based approaches, often neglecting the critical role of spatial heterogeneity in disease progression.
+Alzheimer’s disease (AD) is a progressive neurodegenerative disorder that severely impairs survival and quality of life.
+While anti-amyloid beta (A$\beta$) therapies can slow disease progression, their efficacy depends on personalized dosing that maximizes benefits and minimizes risks such as amyloid-related imaging abnormalities (ARIA).
+Mathematical modeling offers a powerful tool for understanding AD dynamics and optimizing treatment, yet most models focus solely on temporal behavior, overlooking spatial heterogeneity within the brain.

-In this study, we employ a spatially explicit reaction-diffusion model to describe amyloid-beta ($A\beta$) dynamics in the brain, incorporating treatment optimization while accounting for potential side effects.
-Our objective is to minimize amyloid-beta plaque concentration while balancing therapeutic efficacy against adverse effects, such as amyloid-related imaging abnormalities (ARIA).
-Under specific assumptions, we establish the well-posedness and uniqueness of the optimal solution.
-We employ numerical methods based on the Finite Element Method to compute personalized treatment strategies, leveraging real patient amyloid-beta positron emission tomography (PET) scan data.
+In this study, we propose a spatially explicit reaction-diffusion model to describe A$\beta$ plaque dynamics.
+We formulate an optimal control problem to minimize plaque concentration while balancing therapeutic efficacy and treatment risk.
+Under reasonable assumptions, we establish well-posedness and uniqueness of the optimal solution.
+A Finite Element Method (FEM)-based numerical framework is developed to compute personalized treatment strategies.
+Our model is calibrated using longitudinal A$\beta$ positron emission tomography (PET) data from the Alzheimer’s Disease Neuroimaging Initiative (ADNI), enabling estimation of patient-specific parameters such as growth rate and effective diffusivity.